 In Michigan there are also certain conditions that prevent you from owning a firearm.

-You are prohibited from owning a firearm if you:
+Buyers are prohibited from owning a firearm if they:

 - Have been convicted of a crime punishable by imprisonment for over a year;